nicoleiocana/space-invaders/README.md

     ![download zip file](https://imgur.com/n3hhOQi.png)

-3. Double-click on the _space-invaders.rkt_ file
+3. Unzip the file.
+Inside the `space-invaders` folder, double-click on the _space-invaders.rkt_ file.

 4. Run the program; the button is located in the top right corner: